mclevy/point_data/Basics.md

 library(MCMCpack)  # for rinvgamma function in sampler loop

-## The hyrbid sampler, this is a Gibbs sampler, except for the conditional
+## The hybrid sampler: this is a Gibbs sampler, except for the conditional
 ## rho sampler, for which a Metropolis Hastings algorithm is used

 for (i in 2:B) {